martasumyk/cua-eval-and-finetuning/README.md

-# Improving Task Completion of Computer Use Agents with Reinforcement Learning Based on Autonomous Feedback
+# Reinforcement Learning with Autonomous Feedback for Computer Use Agents